luxurypresence/QA_Challenge/README.md

 ## :rotating_light: What should the project consist of?

 - The project should be configurable to CI/CD </br>
-- In the final run of all tests, a collective summary of results is found on the Reporting Dashboard </br>
+- In the final run of all tests, a collective summary of results on a Reporting Dashboard </br>

 ## :rotating_light: Steps for QA